intel-lab-lkp/linux/Documentation/mm/process_addrs.rst

 VMA fields
 ^^^^^^^^^^

-We can subdivide :c:struct:`!struct vm_area_struct` fields by their purpose, which makes it easier to explore their locking characteristics:
+We can subdivide :c:struct:`!struct mm_area` fields by their purpose, which makes it easier to explore their locking characteristics:

 .. note:: We exclude VMA lock-specific fields here to avoid confusion, as these